5 ways to prepare for your Video Interview

 If you have the option to practice a test question, do it.
 This not only gets you used to the style of questions that you’ll be asked but also familiarises you with the process and the technology.
 There’s nothing worse than having a technical glitch because you aren’t used to the software.
 Is your sound on?
 Is your microphone on?
 Is the device you’re using in a secure position and at an angle where the recruiter can see you clearly?

 Try your hardest to let your true personality shine.
 Recruiters aren’t only looking to see how you’re presented, or how you answer the questions but what you’re personality is like.
 They’ll be considering if you would fit in with the company culture.
 And don’t forget to make eye contact.
 Try to avoid watching yourself on the screen and instead, look directly into the camera.

 As the saying goes, practice makes perfect

-There’s a reason why there is local football teams and England football team’s…practice.
+There’s a reason why there are local football teams and England football teams…practice.
 It’s proven that you’re not an expert until you’ve practiced it and learnt it for 10,000 hours.
 Ok so you don’t need to practice that much for an interview, but practicing does help.
 Ask family members or friends to interview you, recording you at the same time.
 Look back at this, how are you positioned?
 Do you have a good posture?
 Are you smiling throughout and making eye contact?
 Do you rush your answers or stall and stutter?
 Think about the different ways that you can improve how the recruiter sees you.